sabymike/mongoose-schema-lastmodifiedfields/README.md

     - Standard id key "**_id**"
     - Discriminator Key (typically "**__t**")
     - Version key (typically "**__v**")

+- ####purgeFromJSON
+Boolean that transforms the schema's toJSON method to remove the timestamp fields from its JSON representation.
+Defaults to "false"

+- ####purgeFromObject
+Boolean that transforms the schema's toObject method to remove the timestamp fields from its Object representation.
+Defaults to "false"

 # Tests
 Test can be run simply by installing and running mocha